forefireAPI/forefire/README.md

 ForeFire provides Python bindings for easier scripting and integration.
 See the Python Bindings [./bindings/python/README.md](./bindings/python/README.md) for details.

 ## Contributing
 Contributions are welcome!
-Whether it's reporting a bug, suggesting an enhancement, or submitting code changes, your help is appreciated.
+Whether it's reporting a bug, suggesting an enhancement, or submitting code changes.
+We especially appreciate help with:

-More specifically we need help for
-- Documentation
+- Improving documentation and tutorials.
 - Python bindings
+- Enhancing packaging (Docker, Pip, etc.) and cross-platform compatibility.

 ## License